Independent Australian Cost Guides

 $18,000–$40,000 typical

 Rockingham, Mandurah, Baldivis, Armadale.
-Most affordable area for kitchen renovations in metro Perth.
+Most affordable area for kitchen renovators in metro Perth.
 Newer housing stock (2000s–2020s) means fewer hidden issues.
 Builder-grade kitchens in 10–15 year old homes are prime candidates for mid-range upgrades — laminate-to-stone benchtop and new cabinetry fronts deliver the biggest visual impact per dollar.

 Eastern & Hills Suburbs